Wubeizhongxinghua/DNA_5mC_analysis_pipeline/README.md

 # return: example_sample
 ```

-The format of the .txt file should satisfy:
+The format of the `sample_id/{datasetname}.txt` file should meet the following rules:
 - Each row is a sample name.
 - You can add other metadata of the sample, like its group or sth. in the sample row with **delim \t**.
 Like:
 ```